On this page

 - learn new skills, gain experience and sometimes even qualifications

-- have a real and valuable positive affect on people
+- have a real and valuable positive effect on people

 - meet different kinds of people and make new friends